UBC-MDS/exploratory-data-viz/chapters/en/slides/module6/module6_03.md

 `alt.vconcat(choropleth, points_on_map)` syntax.
 Here, we chose however to opt for the pipe operator as it is more efficient (keystroke-wise).

-Now we can study both figures in the same view.
+Now we can study both figures in the same view, instead of flipping back and fourth between slides.

 These figures also complement each other in the sense that the choropleth highlights small differences due to the colorscale not starting at zero and the bar chart shows the actual size of the differences since each bar starts from zero.

 ---